-Cliché or not, everybody loves receiving a vase of fresh blooms on Valentine's Day.
-If you're planning to use the occasion to buy flowers for a loved one, it's important to be intentional about where you do your shopping.
-Rather than heading to a larger company, buying a bouquet from a small, Black-owned florist in your city can give new meaning to the intimate exchange.
+Fact: Everyone loves getting flowers.
+That said, if you're planning on buying flowers for a loved one, whether for a birthday or just because, it's important to be intentional about where you do your shopping.
+Rather than heading to a larger chain company or mega-retailer, buying a bouquet from a small, Black-owned florist in your city can add a personalized touch to the already touching gesture.

 As easily as a single bouquet can bring joy to your dearest, it can also provide vital support for Black-owned businesses during a time where it is appreciated most.
 According to Forbes, 41% of Black small businesses had shuddered by August 2020 as a result of the COVID-19 pandemic.
-Add to that, the new wave of government-mandated closures that have rippled across the country since — and the time has never been better to spend with intention and show your support.
+With the world opening up again, showing support for existing businesses is more vital than ever.

 All of that said, it's time to brainstorm your bouquet of choice.
-As you read, look out for all the major floral design trends for 2021 (dried flowers, houseplants, orchids, and other non-traditional blooms) — which these Black-owned boutiques are abreast of and ready to arrange for you.
-While reliable and timeless, your dearest may relish a change of pace from the typical Valentine's Day red roses — so don't be afraid to think outside of the box and try something new.
+As you read, look out for all the major floral design trends for 2022 (houseplants, orchids, and other non-traditional blooms) — which these Black-owned boutiques are abreast of and ready to arrange for you.
+While reliable and timeless, your dearest may relish a change of pace from typical go-to roses or tulips — so don't be afraid to think outside of the box and try something new.

 Read on to find your city and learn more about the floral boutique you can support there.

 Read more: 35 Black-Owned Handbag Designers To Support